katstasaph/tsj/README.md

 ## Features:

-- Add image to WordPress post HTML, this is currently unfinished because it is not needed until January 31 really
+- Add image to WordPress post HTML, this is currently unfinished because it is not needed until Feb 4 really
-- Post scheduling: schedule posts to go up at a certain time (can just use WordPress's API for that), and/or queue posts to go up at next available time slot (likely w/ Active Job)
+- Post scheduling: queue posts to go up at next available time slot (likely w/ Active Job)
 - Also post scheduling: associate songs w/ day they (we hope) run, with ability to swap, like the old blurber
-- Editable message to users (low hanging fruit)
 - Raw HTML and/or Markdown text editor
 - Notification to editors before closing if a writer has the blurb entry field open (probably needs a timeout in case someone leaves the tab open)
 - Notification to writers that a post has closed while they are editing/composing a blurb (requires server sent events, probably)